gvp-257/AnalogControlPanel/Readme.md

 More nerdy:-

-    InternalADC.rate9k()    // Equal to speed1x().
+    InternalADC.rate9k()    // Equal to speed1x(), default.
     InternalADC.rate18k()   // speed2x().
     InternalADC.rate37k()   // speed4x().
-    InternalADC.rate74k()   // Usually gives poor results.
+    InternalADC.rate74k()   // Usually gives inaccurate results.

     InternalADC.rate4k()    // 4k only usable with 1MHz breadboard arduinos
                             // possibly poor results.

-Set the ADC's maximum sample rate (reading rate), the rate at which it takes readings in free-running mode.
-According to Nick Gammon's experiments (see References), rates up to 37000 samples/second (37k) do not affect accuracy or precision very much, at least with signal sources within specification (under 10 kohm source impedance).

-At 74k, accuracy is compromised, although you might get lucky with your chip.

-The number of settable rates is small.
-Internally, the ADC uses a fraction of the master clock frequency (16 MHz for an Uno) to control taking readings.
-Only a limited number of these fractions are available.
+Internally, the ADC divides down the master clock frequency (16 MHz for an Uno).
+Only a limited choice of division settings is available.

-To take readings at other, slower rates (down to once per month?), see `triggerOnInterrupt0()`, `triggerOnTimer1CompareB()`, and `triggerOnInputCapture()` below.
+To take readings at other, slower rates (down to once per month?), see `triggerOnInterrupt0()`, `triggerOnTimer1CompareB()`, and `triggerOnInputCapture()`.

 ## TRIGGERING (STARTING)

     InternalADC.singleReadingMode() [default]

+Tthe ADC starts taking one reading after `startReading()`- see below.
+The `read()` functions (below) do `startReading()` internally to take a single reading.

     InternalADC.freeRunningMode()

-    InternalADC.triggerOnInterrupt0()
-    InternalADC.triggerOnInputCapture()
-    InternalADC.triggerOnTimer1CompareB()
-    InternalADC.triggerOnTimer1Overflow()

-### Single Reading Mode and Free-Running Mode

-`singleReadingMode()` in **single-reading mode**, the ADC starts taking one sample (reading) after you do `startReading()` (see below under "non-blocking reads").
-The `read()` functions (below) do `startReading()` internally to take a single reading.

-`freeRunningMode()` in **free-running mode**, the ADC starts taking the next sample as soon as it has finished the previous one.
-So after doing `startSample()` once, you can just read values with `getLastReading()` or `getLastReading8Bit()` when desired.

-To go back to single reading mode use `singleReadingMode()`, or use `end()` to stop the ADC entirely.
+`startReading()` starts the first reading, and then the ADC runs continously starting the next as soon as the last is ready.

 ### Event-Based Triggering / Initiation

     InternalADC.triggerOnInterrupt0()

 Start a sample when the INTF0 flag bit in the EIFR register is first set by a change on pin 2, after attachInterrupt(0).

-For example, the PPS (pulse per second) output from a GPS module could be used with `triggerOnInterrupt0()` to take one sample every second.
-Or the 32 kHz output from a DS3232 RTC module could be used instead, to take a sample at 32,768 samples per second, or fractions of this (16384, 8192, .., 8, 4, 2, 1).

     InternalADC.triggerOnInputCapture()

-Start taking a sample when an input capture interrupt occurs due to a rising or falling voltage on pin 8 after Timer 1's Input Capture unit has been configured.
+Start taking a sample when an input capture event occurs.
 (Advanced: no functionality in the base Arduino system.)

-`triggerOnInterrupt0()` and `triggerOnInputCapture()` also allow random event based sampling, taking a reading whenever a particular event occurs on pins D2 or D8.

     InternalADC.triggerOnTimer1CompareB(), triggerOnTimer1Overflow()

-You can configure Timer1 to count at various rates and use these modes to take regular samples.
+You can configure Timer1 to count at various rates and use these modes to take regular readings.
 (Advanced: no functionality in the base Arduino system.)

 ## SOURCE: INPUT SELECTION

     InternalADC.usePin(pin)
     InternalADC.freePin(pin)

 `usePin()` connects the ADC's input to the specified pin ready to take samples.
-It also disconnects the AVR's digital circuitry from the pin to reduce power consumption and possible electrical "noise" while taking readings, as recommended by AVR/Microchip in the data sheet for the ATmega328P.

-Arduino's `digitalRead()` and `digitalWrite()` will not work on the pin selected with `usePin()`.
+It also disconnects the AVR's digital input circuitry from the pin as recommended in the data sheet. `digitalRead()` and `digitalWrite()` will not work on the selected pin.

-Pin must be one of the analog pins on an Arduino, A0 ..
+Pin must be one of the analog pins A0 ..
 A7.
 (The Uno does not have A6 or A7.)

-`freePin()` reconnects the used pin's digital circutry, allowing `digitalRead()` and `digitalWrite()` to work, and sets the ADC's input to its internal ground connection, so no pin is used by the InternalADC.
+`freePin()` reconnects the pin's digital circutry, allowing `digitalRead()` and `digitalWrite()` to work, and sets the ADC's input to its internal ground connection.

 Internally-used functions:-